bzollern/bzollern.github.io/_posts/2023-01-19-2023-MIT-Mystery-Hunt.md

 [^wargames]: Not the movie, the genre of board games.
 [^rimshot]: *ba-dum tss*
 [^phrases]: Teammate's last two hunts, particularly the metas, loved using nonsensical phrases for no particular reason, to my absolute frustration as I dumped a grand total of seven hints (two regular, the first of which did essentially nothing, and five followups) into one meta in 2021 due to teammate also being notably clammy when it came to hinting metas in particular.
-[^thai]: I suspect the main problem was not realizing that Thai had a silencing diacritic.
+[^translate]: I suspect the main problem was not realizing that the X was actually a silencing diacritic.
 [^usb]: Yes, I know the potential hazards of plugging a random USB into a computer.
 [^four]: Since the titles of these rounds are actually spoilers for Reactivation, I will be referring to them by the words "Hole", "Expedition", "Ascent", and "Quest".
 Note that clicking on any given link risks spoiling some part of Reactivation.
 [^space]: Besides the aforementioned Pixel Art and 5D Diagramless (which we burned a free answer on), we had also solved [World's Largest Logic Puzzle](https://puzzlefactory.place/puzzles/worlds-largest-logic-puzzle) and burned a free answer beforehand on [Invisible](https://puzzlefactory.place/puzzles/invisible).